First shipping container lands at new studio site! 2025

 About Faith Bebbington

-“I studied sculpture at Winchester College of Art, set up my Liverpool studio in 1993 and now work nationally creating public artworks and exhibiting my sculpture.
-I also devise themed and issue-based art projects in partnership with local schools, communities and cultural organisations such as Culture Liverpool and Dadafest.
+Faith Bebbington studied sculpture at Winchester College of Art, set up her first studio in Liverpool in 1993. and now works nationally creating public artworks and exhibiting sculpture.
+She also devises themed and issue-based projects in partnership with schools, communities and organisations.

 An Audience with Faith Bebbington